johnicassere/plants-api/README.md

 - NestJS
 - Prisma
+- PostgreSQL
+- Docker

 ## Project

-A simple API for register Plants, Users and calculate time for haverst, when flowers will bloom and so on and so forth.
+This is a simple API for register Plants, Users and calculate time for haverst and when flowers will bloom.

 ## Run